We sell genuine Bioflex.

 Bioplast is similar in composition to Bioflex, but the jewelry itself looks different.
 For example the discs of a Bioplast labret are thicker than a Bioflex labret (also you can see on the picture below the disc has a seam that is not polished off).
 Bioflex labrets have thinner smoother discs.
 Bioplast labrets are usually sold with metal or Bioplast ends that have little claws on the post.
 Bioflex push fit ends do not have the claws and slip smoothly into the labret channel.
 The Bioflex retainer bead is smaller and rounded whereas the Bioplast retainer bead is more like a flat disc.
 The Bioflex push fit gem ends are Swarvoski Crystal and this is why the jewelled Bioflex is more expensive than on some other websites as the cheap jewelry uses cut glass.

-A Bioplast navel bar usually has a rounder bottom ball:
+A Bioplast (and PTFE) navel bar usually has a round bottom ball:

 Bioflex was the first to come up with the new generation of navel barbells which have a thinner profile for the bottom jewel, so it fits nicely into the navel.